digi-embedded/u-boot/doc/board/st/stm32mp1.rst

     | TrustZone   |secure monitor                                |
     +-------------+-------------------------+------------+-------+

-TF-A performs a full initialization of Secure peripherals and installs a secure monitor, BL32:
+TF-A (BL2) initialize the DDR and loads the next stage binaries from a FIP file:

-  * SPMin provided by TF-A or
+   + BL32: a secure monitor BL32 = SPMin provided by TF-A or OP-TEE : performs a full initialization of Secure peripherals and provides service to normal world
-  * OP-TEE from specific partitions (teeh, teed, teex).
+   + BL33: a non-trusted firmware = U-Boot, running in normal world and uses the secure monitor to access to secure resources.

-U-Boot is running in normal world and uses the secure monitor to access to secure resources.
+   + HW_CONFIG: The hardware configuration file = the U-Boot device tree

 The **Basic** boot chain
 ````````````````````````